-The proposed ordinance is in conformance with the Code and the procedures for amending Chapter 114 of the Land Development Regulations.
-The new ordinances will strength the existing signage regulations for the historic district.
+The proposed ordinance is in conformance with the Code and the procedures for amending both HARC Guidelines and other aspects of the Land Development Regulations.
+The new ordinance will strength the existing guidelines by creating more precise guidelines related to signage within the historic district that will be used to evaluate Certificate of Appropriateness applications.